Local · Private · Yours

 Drag in your statements.

-Drop your bank and card statements — PDFs or CSVs — straight into Aurum.
+Drop your bank and card statements (PDFs or CSVs) straight into Aurum.
 No linking accounts, no handing over credentials.
-The moment they land, they’re encrypted on your machine.
+Each file lands in a fresh encrypted vault that’s destroyed the moment Aurum finishes reading it, original and key both gone.
+What remains is your transaction history, encrypted on your machine.

 -